 We are an organisation that practice what we preach – day to day our projects help households to reduce their energy use and in turn their outgoings and carbon emissions.

-We do the same, but in an office setting.
-We monitoring what we use and manage our environmental impact responsibly.
+We do exactly the same, but in an office setting.
+We monitor what we use and manage our environmental impact responsibly.
 We improve on our environmental performance year on year by using resources efficiently and curbing the amount of waste we produce.